 Our mission at Publish Your Purpose Press (PYP) is to discover and publish authors who are striving to make a difference in the world.
-We give marginalized voices power and a stage to share their stories, speak their truth, and impact their communities.
+We give underrepresented voices power and a stage to share their stories, speak their truth, and impact their communities.
 Our purpose and mission is to elevate and amplify the voices of others.

 Everyone is welcome at Publish Your Purpose Press with regard to race/ethnicity, national origin, age, physical or mental health disability, sexual orientation, gender, gender identity, gender expression, socioeconomic status, geography, citizen status, genetic predisposition, or religion.

 Our Commitment to Diversity

 Our commitment to diversity, equity, and inclusion comes from the need to elevate diverse voices and help bring their stories to the forefront of the publishing world.
-Too often the voices of marginalized communities go unheard and underrepresented.
+Too often the voices of underrepresented communities go unheard and underrepresented.

 At PYP we Strive to:

 - Uplift these voices and encourage diverse people to share their unique stories and purpose.

 - Have a diverse team of experts who support and work with our authors throughout the publishing process and after publication.

 - Acknowledge, address, and improve upon any inequalities that are within our systems, programs, and services.